Virginia Tech Corps of Cadets: Controversy

-In the fall of 2019, upperclassmen of Bravo Company organized an unsanctioned, "sophomore integration," in which cadets engaged in strenuous physical exercise and were subjected to blood pinning.
-No charges were filed in connection to the incident on the basis that it did not fulfill the legal definition of hazing.
+In the fall of 2019, upperclassmen of Bravo Company organized a traditional sophomore integration, in which cadets engaged in physical exercise and were asked if they wished to partake in blood pinning.
+All but one sophomore chose to partake in the event.
+Later, the cadet who chose not to attend reported the event.
+While the school brought the incident to the authorities, no charges were filed in connection to the incident on the basis that it did not fulfill the legal definition of hazing.
 In 2020, cadet Darrien Brown was suspended for his role in the incident and subsequently filed suit over a lack of due process.
+Later that year, the school settled.
+While information was initially sealed, the school broke their non-disclosure within the month.